sedol1339/files/papers.md

 Jacobs, B., & Stein, D. (2023).
 Pearl's and Jeffrey's Update as Modes of Learning in Probabilistic Programming. arXiv, 2309.07053.
 Retrieved from https://arxiv.org/abs/2309.07053v2

 Jordan, K. (2023).
-Calibrated Chaos: Variance Between Runs of Neural Network Training is Harmless and Inevitable. arXiv, 2304.01910.
-Retrieved from https://arxiv.org/abs/2304.01910v1
+On the Variance of Neural Network Training with respect to Test Sets and Distributions. arXiv, 2304.01910.
+Retrieved from https://arxiv.org/abs/2304.01910v4

     - Problem: typical NN trainings have substantial variance in test-set performance between repeated runs
     - This impedes hyperparameter comparison and training reproducibility
-    - We show that while variance on test-sets is high, variance on test-distributions is low
-    - This variance is harmless and unavoidable
-    - We conduct preliminary studies of distribution-shift, fine-tuning, data augmentation and learning rate through the lens of variance between runs
+    - We show that although training runs have substantial variance on a test set, they have little variance in performance on the underlying test distribution.
+Random seeds which are “lucky” with respect to one set of test data perform no better than average with respect to a second set.
+Disjoint splits of test data are nearly decorrelated, in the sense that networks which randomly perform well on one split do not perform better than average on the other.
+This phenomenon also extends to individual examples
+    - We prove that variance in test-set accuracy between runs of training is an inevitable consequence of the fact that ensembles of trained networks approximately satisfy the class-wise calibration property of "Assessing generalization of SGD via disagreement".

 Kreisler, I., Nacson, M. S., Soudry, D., & Carmon, Y. (2023).
 Gradient Descent Monotonically Decreases the Sharpness of Gradient Flow Solutions in Scalar Networks and Beyond. arXiv, 2305.13064.
 Retrieved from https://arxiv.org/abs/2305.13064v1